Arkie Whiteley: Early life and education

 Whiteley's parents were the renowned Australian artist Brett Whiteley and cultural figure Wendy Whiteley.
-According to her obituary in The Times newspaper, when living with her parents at the Hotel Chelsea in New York as an infant her babysitter was US blues singer Janis Joplin.
-Arkie was educated at the prestigious Ascham School in Sydney and an alternative school: the Australian International School at North Ryde, Sydney.
+According to her obituary in The Times newspaper, when living with her parents at the Hotel Chelsea in New York as an infant, her babysitter was singer Janis Joplin.
+Arkie was educated at Ascham School in Sydney and at an alternative school: the Australian International School at North Ryde, Sydney.
 She also attended Cremorne Girls High.

 Career

-Her television and film work included A Town Like Alice, Razorback, Mad Max 2, Gallowglass, Princess Caraboo and The Last Musketeer with Robson Green.
+Her television and film work included A Town Like Alice, Razorback, Mad Max 2: The Road Warrior, Gallowglass, Princess Caraboo and The Last Musketeer with Robson Green.
 She also appeared in the television series Prisoner as troubled prostitute/junkie Donna Mason and in early episodes of A Country Practice.

 After her father's overdose in 1992, she negotiated with the New South Wales government to purchase his studio and run it as a studio museum managed by the Art Gallery of New South Wales.

 Personal life

 Whiteley married her first husband Christopher Kuhn in 1995; they divorced in 1999.
 She married her second husband Jim Elliott in December 2001, shortly before she died from adrenal cancer on December 19, at age 37.
-She had a seven-year relationship with actor Paul Rhys who nursed her during her illness.
+She had a seven-year relationship with actor Paul Rhys, who nursed her during her illness.

 She was cremated at Sydney's Northern Suburbs Crematorium.
-Both Arkie's and her father Brett's ashes are buried in an undisclosed location in Wendy's secret garden in the Sydney North Shore suburb of Lavender Bay.
+Both Arkie's and her father Brett's ashes are buried in an undisclosed location in Wendy's Secret Garden in the Sydney North Shore suburb of Lavender Bay.